Leaemerlyn/PennResources/README.md

 # Welcome to Penn Resources
 ## Overview
 ### Project summary
-This tool is meant for MCIT Online students who are looking for supplemental resources for course material.
+This tool is meant for MCIT students who are looking for supplemental resources for course material.
 In the site, users can select a course and a module within that course, and it will display all of the available resources that other students have posted.
 Users can also see their own contributions on a dedicated page.

-We created this site for the MOSA Summer 2023 Hackathon.
-It was made using React and Node.js for the frontend, and Firebase for the backend.
+It was made using React for the frontend, and Firebase for the backend.

-Include the link to your Devpost project page here: [Devpost](https://...)
+Include the link to your Devpost project page here: [Devpost](https://devpost.com/software/penn-resources)

 ### Authors

-* **Lea Emerlyn** -leaodovia – lemerlyn@seas.upenn.edu – [GitHub](https://github.com/user_name)
+* **Lea Emerlyn** -leaodovia – lemerlyn@seas.upenn.edu – [GitHub](https://github.com/Leaemerlyn)
 * **Ben Swanson** - Devpost ID – bswan1@seas.upenn.edu – [GitHub](https://github.com/user_name)
 * **Leven Cai** - levencai – levencai@seas.upenn.edu – [GitHub](https://github.com/208cai5099)
 * **Abdullah Amer** - Devpost ID - abdamer@seas.upenn.edu - [GitHub](https://github.com/user_name)

 ## Usage

-This section walks a prospective user through the process of installing and running the project on their local machine.
-The more detailed and the more accurate, the better.
-User-friendly instructions will entice prospective users (including judges) to engage more deeply with your project, which could improve your hackathon score.
+As MCIT students, we use a multitude of resources to supplement course material.
+These can be articles, videos, forums, or anything that clarifies what’s being taught in class.
+Often, these resources are shared between individuals, in study groups, or through other informal channels.
+However, this leads to valuable resources being lost deep in the archives of Slack, and most students who would benefit from these materials may never see them.
+This is why we created Penn Resources, a site where students can share and describe anything they found useful, as well as upvote resources posted by others.
+Our goal is to combine the resourcefulness of all MCIT students in a way that will be helpful in all phases of class preparation.
+We hope you enjoy it!

 ### Prerequisites

-What prerequisites must be installed in order to run your project, and how do you install them?
+There are no prerequisites to using the site.
+However, if you want to contribute a resource, you must have a @seas.upenn.edu email.
+This is to ensure that only Penn students can contribute resources.

 ```
 Provide code samples in this fenced code block.